sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 ### Type filters

-Very briefly—we'll cover this in more detail in Sourcegraph 102—I want to cover our `type:` filter.
+Next, I wanted to briefly cover our `type:` filter.
+We'll cover this in more detail in Sourcegraph 102.
 You can see here on the top left we have "find a symbol", "search commit messages", and "search diffs".
-I want to very briefly show how those work.
+I will quickly show how those work.

 So, with my  `new auth provider` search here, if I click "find a symbol", it will append `type:symbol`.